Newsroom Category: Article

 As with terrestrial robotics systems, the addition of increasing levels of autonomy, empowered by artificial intelligence, has resulted in maritime platforms with greater capabilities and wider applicability, enabling new applications and entirely new business models in the process.
 In his far ranging and inspiring session on Friday, Nov.
 20, 2020, Nicolaus Radford, CEO and CTO Houston Mechatronics CEO to Discuss Maritime Robotics Opportunities

-The ocean is estimated to contain at least 86 million tonnes of plastic waste, as well as chemical and other pollutants.
+5 Inventions That Could Transform the Health of Our Ocean The ocean is estimated to contain at least 86 million tonnes of plastic waste, as well as chemical and other pollutants.
 Fishing debris turned into sunglasses and deep sea robots collecting pollution data are some of the innovations that could help clean up our seas.
-Sustainability is high on leaders’ agenda as nations and businesses 5 inventions that could transform the health of our ocean
+5 Inventions That Could Transform the Health of Our Ocean

 The Daily Dose